Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Results

 The variations in $R^2$ values among different cities can be further explained through the STWR coefficient distribution in Fig.~\ref{fig:stwr_rest}(c-e).
-These coefficients highlight regional heterogeneity in the interactions between urban system features and traffic dynamics.
+These coefficients highlight regional heterogeneity in the interactions between urban system features and traffic dynamics, measured by traffic congestion levels.
 Some features exhibit both positive and negative effects across cities, whereas others consistently influence movement patterns in the same direction.
 Urban structure features in Fig.~\ref{fig:stwr_rest}(c) generally present mixed effects on traffic dynamics, which reflects the complex interplay between road network design, topology, and regional characteristics.
-For example, metrics such as CRS\_CT (crossing count) and RD\_DENS (road density) may have positive or negative impacts depending on whether they enhance connectivity or create bottlenecks in specific regions.
-For urban form features in Fig.~\ref{fig:stwr_rest}(d), NP (number of patches) and CONTAG (contagion) positively correlate with traffic congestion due to increased fragmentation and uneven spatial aggregation, which could hinder connectivity and intensify traffic density.
-In contrast, TE (total edge) and ED (edge density) generally show negative effects, since more extensive edge configurations can improve spatial connectivity.
+For example, metrics such as CRS\_CT (crossing count, the number of road intersections) and RD\_DENS (road density, the total road length per unit area) may have positive or negative impacts depending on whether they enhance connectivity or create bottlenecks in specific regions.
+For urban form features in Fig.~\ref{fig:stwr_rest}(d), NP (number of patches, the total number of land-use patches) and CONTAG (contagion, the degree to which land-use patches are clumped or dispersed) positively correlate with traffic congestion due to increased fragmentation and uneven spatial aggregation, which could hinder connectivity and intensify traffic density.
+In contrast, TE (total edge, the total length of all patch edges) and ED (edge density, the total length of all patch edges per unit area) generally show negative effects, since more extensive edge configurations can improve spatial connectivity.
 Most of the other features exhibit mixed effects, with their influence varying across cities.
 For urban function features in Fig.~\ref{fig:stwr_rest}(e), categories such as TRANS (transportation area), SPRT (sports area), and PARK (park area) display predominantly positive effects on traffic dynamics.
 These land uses are associated with destinations that attract leisure-related mobility on rest days.
 In contrast, COMM (commercial and business facilities area) presents an overall negative effect, potentially reflecting reduced activity that leads to decreased traffic flows during non-working periods.